-Previous works have achieved great performances in controllable point cloud generation from structures.
-But there are two major limitations in their works: 1) Lack of control in details.
-Part-tree-based methods cannot control the generation inside a part.
-CPCGAN represents the structure by only 32 points, leading to the lack of small-scale details.
-Controllabilities of works above are mainly available on large-scale structures, while the generation of details is learned by neural networks which cannot be controlled.
-2) Lack of generalization ability.
-Some kinds of category-specific semantic information have been introduced into generation by above works, which limits the ability to generate in more categories.
-Besides, absolute positions of points are used in their generation processes, causing those methods unable to work well when structures are rotated, scaled, or translated.
+Those works \cite{Mitra2014, Mo_2019_CVPR, mo2019structurenet, mo2020pt2pc, Yang_Wu_Zhang_Jin_2021} have achieved great performances in controllable point cloud generation from structures.
+But there are two major limitations in their works: \begin{enumerate} \item \textbf{Lack of control in details.} Part-tree-based methods typically struggle to control generation within individual parts, while CPCGAN's representation of structures using only 32 points can limit the ability to capture small-scale details.
+The controllability emphasized in the methods mentioned earlier primarily applies to large-scale structures, with neural networks responsible for learning and generating finer details that are inherently less controllable. \item \textbf{Lack of generalization ability.} Some kinds of category-specific semantic information have been introduced into generation by the above works, which limits the ability to generate in more categories.
+Besides, absolute positions of points are used in their generation processes, causing those methods to be unable to work well when structures are rotated, scaled, or translated. \end{enumerate}

-To tackle the challenge of controlling details, we propose a novel representation of structures.
-It can be observed that definitions of details and structures are subjective.
-Details have no differences with structures other than the spatial scale.
-With this assumption, details can be modeled in the same way as the structures.
-Besides, different parts of an object require structure representations in different scales, i.e. delicate parts require relatively dense representations while sparse representations are enough for rough parts.
-This means an ideal structure representation needs to be spatially uneven.
-However, most previous methods model structures in a spatially even manner.
-Thus we propose a graph-based representation that can model different scales of structures in one graph, namely Multiscale Structure Graph (MSG).
-As shown in Fig.~\ref{fig:ExampleofPatterns}(a), the MSG represents structures continuously in scale by connecting vertices with different capacities, which are the numbers of points they represent.
-To model large-scale structures, fewer vertices with larger capacities are enough.
-And for small-scale details, more vertices with smaller capacities will better model the local shape.
+We propose a novel representation of structures aimed at addressing the challenge of controlling details.
+Our approach challenges the subjective distinction between details and structures, suggesting that details differ from structures mainly on a spatial scale.
+Given this assumption, details can be modeled similarly to structures.
+Furthermore, different parts of an object necessitate structure representations at varying scales; for instance, intricate parts benefit from relatively dense representations, while rough parts suffice with sparse representations.
+This calls for an ideal structure representation that is spatially uneven.
+However, most existing methods employ spatially uniform modeling of structures and struggle to handle spatially uneven structures.
+Therefore, we introduce a graph-based representation capable of modeling structures at different scales within a single graph, termed the Multiscale Structure Graph (MSG).
+As depicted in Fig.~\ref{fig:ExampleofPatterns}(a), the MSG represents structures continuously across scales by connecting vertices with different capacities corresponding to the numbers of points they represent.
+Fewer vertices with larger capacities suffice for modeling large-scale structures, while smaller capacities and more vertices better capture local shape details for small-scale structures.